haganenoneko/VTuberClippingResources/README.md

 #### Where videos will be downloaded

-In both cases, the download location is where you run the script from.
+In both cases, the download location is *where you run the script from*.
 If you use the GUI, it will be `scripts/`.
-If you use a terminal, you can call it from somewhere else, and the videos will be downloaded there instead.
+If you use a terminal, you can call the script from somewhere else, and the videos will be downloaded there instead.

 Of course, you can move the files.
 However, if you move `download.py`, make sure to move `common.py` as well.

 #### Using the GUI

-The first is by double-clicking the script, which should open a GUI where you can input things like URLs, start and stop times, and download formats.
+Double-clicking the script should open a GUI in which you can input video information.

 It will download videos to `scripts/` (unless you change where you're running the script from) and will also save logs into the `scripts/logs/` folder (which it will create if it doesn't exist already).